Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 The Arab League threatened to take a decisive stand against the new law, which was regarded as part of “a campaign of hysterical laws and bills . . . which Israel and world Zionism are trying not only to enforce on the U.S.; but also in some countries of Western Europe.”

-Contrary to claims that the bill would lead to a drastic reduction in American trade with the Arab world, imports and exports increased substantially.
+Contrary to claims that the bill would drastically reduce American trade with the Arab world, imports and exports increased substantially.
 Broader diplomatic and cultural relations also improved.
-Nevertheless, certain U.S. companies were blacklisted for their relations with Israel.
+Nevertheless, certain U.S. companies were blacklisted for their ties with Israel.
 In addition, few other nations adopted anti-boycott laws and, instead, complied with the boycott.
-For example, the Military Aircraft Division of British Aerospace sent a purchase order to an American supplier in connection with the British agreement to sell Saudi Arabia Tornado aircraft and other weapons in the late 1980s.
+For example, the Military Aircraft Division of British Aerospace sent a purchase order to an American supplier concerning the British agreement to sell Saudi Arabia Tornado aircraft and other weapons in the late 1980s.
 It guaranteed none of the items “are made in Israel directly or indirectly either in whole or in part and such items are not reshipped from Israel for Israeli account or by proxy for or on behalf of or with any persons or organizations resident in Israel.
 The supplier moreover warrants not to dispatch any of the items on any Israeli carrier.”

-For many years, language has been included in the foreign operations appropriations acts concerning the boycott.
+Language has been included in the foreign operations appropriations acts concerning the boycott for many years.
 For example, Section 535 of the Foreign Operations, Export Financing, and Related Programs Appropriations Act, 2006 (P.L.
-109-102), states that: (1) it is the sense of Congress that the Arab League boycott is an impediment to peace in the region and to United States investment and trade in the region; (2) the boycott should be revoked and the CBO disbanded; (3) all Arab League states should normalize relations with Israel; and (4) the President and the Secretary of State should continue vigorously to oppose the boycott and encourage Arab states to assume normal trading relations with Israel.
-U.S. embassies and government officials raise the boycott with host country officials, noting the persistence of illegal boycott requests and the impact on both U.S. firms and on the countries’ ability to expand trade and investment.
+109-102) states that: (1) it is the sense of Congress that the Arab League boycott is an impediment to peace in the region and to United States investment and trade in the region; (2) the boycott should be revoked and the CBO disbanded; (3) all Arab League states should normalize relations with Israel; and (4) the President and the Secretary of State should continue vigorously to oppose the boycott and encourage Arab states to assume normal trading relations with Israel.
+U.S. embassies and government officials raise the boycott with host country officials, noting the persistence of illegal boycott requests and the impact on U.S. firms and the countries’ ability to expand trade and investment.

-In August 2007, the federal antiboycott statutes were revised amending the existing penalty guidelines and outlining procedures for firms to voluntarily report violations of the law.
-Officials hope that by providing companies an incentive to “come clean ” they will do so and save the Commerce Department the need for costly investigations.
+In August 2007, the federal antiboycott statutes were revised, amending the existing penalty guidelines and outlining procedures for firms to report violations of the law voluntarily.
+Officials hope that by providing companies with an incentive to “come clean,” they will do so and save the Commerce Department the need for costly investigations.

 Example of Boycott Requests